How Chelsea beat Real Madrid to sign £70m Havertz

 "He always seems to have defenders caught in two minds.
 He is fantastic running in behind and on the ball.
 His all-round game has been fantastic of late.
 He has just settled in now."

-It might have taken him some time, but Havertz certainly does seem to have settled in to life in west London, just over two years on from football's coronavirus-enforced shutdown.
+It might have taken him some time, but Havertz certainly does seem to be enjoying himself in west London, just over two years on from football's coronavirus-enforced shutdown.

 Madrid may well be left wondering over the next week what might have been had the virus never materialised.